IBM-Bluemix-Docs/sap-netweaver/sap-setting-up-infrastructure.md

 ## Bring your own license
 {: #byol}

-When you have your own operating system license, you install it on your {site.data.keyword.baremetal_short} based on the vendor's instructions.
+When you have your own operating system license, you install it on your {{site.data.keyword.baremetal_short}} based on the vendor's instructions.
 For more information, see [The no OS option](/docs/bare-metal?topic=bare-metal-how-to-install-an-operating-system-on-a-no-os-server-#how-to-install-an-operating-system-on-a-no-os-server-).

 ## Next Steps